Azure/azure-sdk-for-ruby/README.md

 purchase_plan_obj = profile_client.model_classes.purchase_plan.new

 # Option 2: To access the models associated with Compute
+# Notice Namespace: Azure::<Service Name>::Profiles::<Profile Name>::Mgmt::Models::<Model Name>
 purchase_plan_obj = Azure::Compute::Profiles::Latest::Mgmt::Models::PurchasePlan.new

 ```

-## Usage of Individual gem using Versions
+## Usage of Individual gem using using specific api-version

-In the previous approach, we used the profile associated with individual gem.
-In the current approach, we could use the
+In the previous section, we used the profile associated with individual gem.
+In the current section, we could use the
 version directly.

 ### Install